0xf15h/docker_ghidra/README.md

 ## Connecting to the Server
 Start the Ghidra client and click on File -> New Project -> Shared Project -> Next.
 The server name is localhost and the port is 13100.
 Click Next and a pop-up will appear.
 The default password is 'changeme'.
 The steps from this point forward are self explanatory.
 See the Ghidra documentation for further guidance.

+## Connecting over a LAN
+According to the documentation, the version tracking server needs to be configured with a DNS to serve users outside of localhost.
+This will be implemented over the weekend.

 ## Credits
 - NSA's Research Directorate https://ghidra-sre.org/